Dissertation Working Groups (DWGs): What They Are, How They Work

 What are DWGs?

 DWGs are specialized master-class style seminars designed to provide a structure and community to help dissertation writers write more, faster and better by reducing common impediments like isolation, insecurity, anxiety, lack of accountability and lack of feedback.
 They are modeled on the classic creative-writing workshop.
+Groups are capped at 9 participants, and selection is competitive.
+(See testimonials from former participants, below.)

 Who can join?